 1929 4 March: Herbert Hoover is inaugurated as President of the United States.

 1929 5 June: Ramsay MacDonald becomes Prime Minister of the United Kingdom.

 1929 24–29 October: Wall Street crash of 1929 and the beginning of the Great Depression.

-1929 First people were sent to the gulag in the Soviet Union as Stalin assumes effective control.
+1929 The first people were sent to the Gulag in the Soviet Union as Stalin assumed effective control.

 1930 12 March: Salt March by Mohandas Gandhi and the official start of civil disobedience in British India.